Wave energy converters as offshore wind farm guardians: a pathway to resilient ocean systems: Methods

-where $\rho_{w}$ is the density of sea water, $d$ is the monopile diameter, and $C_D$ and $C_M$ are the dimensionless drag and inertial coefficient, respectively.
-The drag coefficient is set to one and the inertial coefficient is set to two (\cite{AgerschouEtAl}).
-The wave particle velocity relative to the velocity of the structure is denoted by $u$ and is determined by
+where $\rho_{w}$ is the density of sea water, $d$ is the monopile diameter, and $C_D$ and $C_M$ are the dimensionless drag and inertial coefficients, respectively.
+The drag coefficient is set to one and the inertial coefficient is set to two \cite{AgerschouEtAl}.
+The bending moment ($M_b$) is calculated as